jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
 title = "Attach the X rail"
 image = "rail---attach-x-rail.jpg"
-content = "Drop the X rail on top of the spacer and screw it in with two 20mm countersinks." %}
+content = "Drop the X rail on top of the spacer and screw it in with two screws." screw = "M3x20/CSK" %}

 {% include step.html
 title = "Create bearing towers" image = "rail---bearing-towers.jpg"
-content = "On a 16mm wafer or button head, drop a big bearing, a medium shim, a large washer, a small shim, a small flanged bearing, small shim, small normal bearing, and small shim." %}
+content = "On the screws, drop a big bearing, a medium shim, a large washer, a small shim, a small flanged bearing, small shim, small normal bearing, and small shim." screw = "M3x16/BTN" %}

 {% include step.html
 title = "Install bearing towers"